-The writer is using the quadratic formula and doing several algebra steps.
-Is this so simple that it doesn't merit explanation?
+The writer is using the quadratic formula and doing several arithmetic steps.
+Is this calculation so simple that it doesn't merit explanation?
 That depends on who the intended audience is.
-For a math major in an advanced course this is pretty simple, but for a high school student who's just studied algebra it skips far too much.
+For a Math 211 student this is pretty simple, but for a high school student who's just studied algebra it skips far too much.
 For that kind of reader, we should show more steps: